-- Following or waiting outside the victim's home, workplace, or schoo - victim's home, workplace, or school;Sending or making written threats (e.g. sending email); - Uttering verbal threats either directly or by phone, or through a third person; - Damaging the victim's property; and - Generally harassing the person.
+- Following or waiting outside the victim's home, workplace, or school; - Sending or making written threats (e.g. sending email or text messages); - Uttering verbal threats either directly or by phone, or through a third person; - Damaging the victim's property; and - Generally harassing the person.